Section 2.100 - Definitions

 3. The public acquisition by purchase of strips of land for the widening or opening of streets or for public transportation system corridors or the location of public utility rights-of-way.

-4. The division of a tract in single ownership whose entire area is no greater than two acres into not more than three lots, where street right-of-way dedication s not involved and where the resultant lots are equal to or exceed the standards of the appropriate zoning classification.
+4. The division of a tract in single ownership whose entire area is no greater than two acres into not more than three lots, where street right-of-way dedication is not involved and where the resultant lots are equal to or exceed the standards of the Zoning Ordinance and Subdivision Ordinance.

 5. The division of land into plots or lots for use as a cemetery.